nickchy/FSparser/Docs/Name_Format.md

+#FactSet->Research_DB Parser

+This file is the manual for Div_RD FactSet parser program.
+The work is organized as follows:

+1.	**parsers and their work environment setup**
+2.

-##File Name Foramt
+###File Name Format[^1]
+[^1]: Items are separated by \_ , when define studies, it should 		not contain any other \_ sign 		in the name, otherwise it will mislead the parser.

-the file that come out of FactSet named in the format of
+the file that comes out of FactSet named in a format of:

-	Name:Div_RD_GroupID_SutdyName.txt
+	Div_RD_GroupID_SutdyName.txt

 for example: